The Gate Recovery Programme

 What is your catchment area?

-The Gate Recovery Program is physically based in Limerick with a growing ist of Designated Centres throughout the country.
-Our Program is alternatively available in its complete form online via Zoom.
+The Gate Recovery Programme is physically based in Limerick with a growing ist of Designated Centres throughout the country.
+Our Programme is alternatively available in its complete form online via Zoom.
 Neither option requires full-time residential stays as found in residential rehabilitation centres.

 What are the Fees?